sunsided/CarND-Advanced-Lane-Lines/README.md

 speeding up e.g. face detections like the Viola-Jones algorithm and are, generally speaking, suitable to this scenario as well.

 Searching the lane line using marching boxes - which is susceptible to errors in the proposal generation, as was shown above - could be avoided entirely in favor of directly attempting to fit a polynomial or spline using probabilistic approaches such as RANSAC, where the search could be conditioned with information from previous frames as well.
+Fitting a spline might be beneficial as lanes are clothoids (i.e. paths of constant angular acceleration) and can only be approximated locally using second-order polynomials.
+The further we look ahead, the worse the second-order polynomial approximation of the lane will be.
-Using superpixel techniques such as SLIC on the original image before performing edge detection could help reducing noise while isolating lane lines from their surroundings.
+For preprocessing the images, using superpixel techniques such as SLIC on the original image before performing edge detection could help reducing noise while isolating lane lines from their surroundings.

 However, as the template matching approach has shown, relying on thresholds and channel combinations might just be the wrong approach to tackle this problem.
-The next time around, I would treat the whole project as a machine learning problem where polynomial or spline coefficients would be predicted directly from the image.
+The next time around, I would treat the whole project as a machine learning (e.g. deep learning) problem, where polynomial or spline coefficients would be predicted directly from the image.
 It certainly makes the whole project a data problem, rather than an engineering one, but even the naive template matching outcomes look much more promising than anything else I tried.